 We now have two totally opposite, but complementary approaches to intent classification in Rasa NLU.
 On all of our benchmark datasets, the tensorflow embedding pipeline does well (even the small ones).
 Please let us know at email@example.com how it performs on yours, we’re really curious to know!

-Keep building awesome stuff with the Rasa Stack, and keep us posted!
+Keep building awesome stuff with Rasa, and keep us posted!

 Originally published at blog.rasa.com on April 18, 2018.